William S. Gray: The readability variables

 They found they could not measure content, format, or organization statistically, though many would later try.
 While not ignoring the other three causes, Gray and Leary concentrated on 82 variables of style, 64 of which they could reliably count.
 They gave several tests to about a thousand people.
 Each test included several passages and questions to show how well the subjects understood them.

-Having a measure, now, of the difficulty of each passage, they were able to see what style variables changed as the pas-sage got harder.
+Having a measure, now, of the difficulty of each passage, they were able to see what style variables changed as the passage got harder.
 They used correlation coefficients to show those relationships.

 Of the 64 countable variables related to reading difficulty, those with correlations of .35 or above were the following (p.
 115):